VulpineAmethyst/smeargle.py/readme.txt

 Changelog
 ---------
+0.5.0
+* Introduce a master 'game.json' file in order to enable batch processing, for games which use multiple scripts that have different fonts or rendering requirements.
+* Emit an error if no arguments are given.

 0.4.0
 * A complete rewrite of Smeargle to make it more modular.
 * Implemented a palette feature in order to ensure strict palette ordering in